Skip to content

 • A3: Senescent cell: The cell has reached the end of its life and can no longer divide

-Among the sirtuins refers to a group of proteins that have the potential to prolong life.
+Among the Sirtuins refers to a group of proteins that have the potential to prolong life.
 SIRT1, which requires NAD as a cofactor, plays a particularly important role.
-High NAD levels, for example through the supplementation of precursors, together with the activation of SIRT1 (for example through Fast, or molecules like resveratrol or glucosamine) lead to a measurable reduction in biological age.
+High NAD levels, for example through supplementation of precursors, together with the activation of SIRT1 (for example through Fast, or molecules like Resveratrol or Glucosamine) lead to a measurable reduction in biological age.

-In addition, the molecule also seems spermidine To be effective.
+In addition, the molecule Spermidine to be effective.
 Firstly, spermidine is closely related to improved Autophagy.
-If our in-house garbage disposal is strengthened, old, broken cells (A2) are disposed of more effectively.
+If our internal waste disposal system is strengthened, old, damaged cells (A2) are disposed of more effectively.
 At the same time, spermidine acts on the histones.
-You can imagine histones like the wrapping string of a present.
+You can imagine histones like the string on a gift.
 They are located around your DNA.
-Spermidine can, similar to SIRT1, loosen histones so that the DNA underneath can be read.
-The crucial thing here is that the loosened histones are located at places on the DNA that are associated with a longer life.
+Spermidine, similar to SIRT1, can loosen histones so that the underlying DNA can be read.
+The crucial thing here: The loosened histones are located at sites on the DNA associated with longer life.

 Did you know?
 As we age, our NAD levels decrease.
 We now know that high NAD levels have a positive effect on our healthThey can also help reduce our biological age by supporting the activity of SIRT1.